-- 4.1 When new staff join our school they will be informed of the safeguarding arrangements in place.
-They will be given a copy of our school's safeguarding policy along with the staff code of conduct, Part one and/or Annex A of 'Keeping Children Safe in Education' and told who our Designated Safeguarding Lead (DSL) and Deputy DSLs are.
-They will also receive a copy of the behaviour policy and the school's response to children who are absent from education this information is included in section 6 of this policy.
+4.1 When new staff join our school they will be informed of the safeguarding arrangements in place.
+They will be given a copy of our school's safeguarding policy along with the staff code of conduct, Part one and/or Annex A and Annex B of 'Keeping Children Safe in Education' and told who our Designated Safeguarding Lead (DSL) and Deputy DSLs are.
+They will also receive a copy of the behaviour and emotional regulation policy and the school's response to children who are absent from education - this information is included in section 6 of this policy.
 All staff are expected to read these key documents.
 They will also be provided with information about how to record and report safeguarding concerns.
+At the beginning of each school year, all staff participate in face to face whole school safeguarding training.
+Those who are unable to attend complete online safeguarding training through the National College.

-Our Induction Lead will then train the staff on how to access our electronic recording system, CPOMS and how to access this from our school system.
-Our Induction Lead will then train the staff on how to access our electronic recording system, CPOMS and how to access this from our school system. - 4.2 Every new member of staff or volunteer will receive safeguarding training during their induction period within 2 weeks of joining the school.
+4.2 Every new member of staff or volunteer will receive safeguarding training during their induction period within 2 weeks of joining the school.
 This programme will include information relating to signs and symptoms of abuse, how to manage a disclosure from a child (including reassuring victims that they are being taken seriously and that they will be supported and kept safe), how to record, the processes for referral to Children's Services and the statutory assessments under Section 17 and Section 47 as well as the remit of the role of the Designated Safeguarding Lead (DSL).
 The training will also include information about whistleblowing in respect of concerns about another adult's behaviour and suitability to work with children.
 Staff will also receive online safety training, including understanding the expectations, applicable roles, and responsibilities in relation to filtering and monitoring as this is part of the overarching safeguarding approach of our school.